 Just like many sustainable swaps, there is a transition period and a learning curve, but like most of my other swaps the change hasn’t been that hard (but I also haven’t tried shaving everywhere yet…if you know what I mean).

 For those looking to swap to a safety razor or form of a safety razor, there is the traditional double sided safety razor and companies are also starting to release razors that look more like disposable razors, with the shifting head, but still made of metal and using razor blades.

 Although a part of me really wanted to go with a razor with a flexible head to start with, it just looked familiar and safe, I opted to try a more traditional safety razor first.
 I mainly did this because my husband made the swap while in the military (closer less irritating shave for someone who had to shave daily and he also uses it to shave his head) and had a safety razor I could start using.

 My first time using it I was horrified I would cut myself or not be able to get around my ankles or knees, but I am happy to announce that after three tries, I still have not cut myself once.
-I’m still getting the hang of it and it takes me a bit longer to shave now and it’s not the closest shave yet, it’s working for me and I am sure that with time and practice I will be able to use it just as easy as I’ve used my disposable razors.
+I’m still getting the hang of it and it takes me a bit longer to shave now and it’s not the closest shave yet, but it’s working for me and I am sure that with time and practice, I will be able to use it just as easy as I’ve used my disposable razors.